 - 14% of working Americans are heavy drinkers

 - 30% of employees abuse alcohol as well as drugs

 - 60% of people know of others who abuse substances and still go to work

 The yearly survey from the Substance Abuse and Mental Health Services Administration shows that those employed in healthcare, education, public administration, finance and insurance, and technical/scientific services are far less likely to abuse drugs and alcohol when compared to people employed in food service, entertainment, management, information, or construction.

-Recent studies have shown that when compared to other occupations, construction workers in Ohio, Virginia, and Massachusetts are six to seven times more likely to die from an overdose.
+Recent studies have shown that construction workers in Ohio, Virginia, and Massachusetts are six to seven times more likely to die from an overdose than other occupations.